khushi4105/Unit3_FinalProject/README.md

 My final project for Creative Coding I is called <i>"Sandy Words"</i>.
 It is an art & text-based game in which the user has freedom to produce multiple text extracts.
 They also have to option to enable an automated-voice to recite the text at the speed in which it is being produced.
 The background is simply present to create a relaxing ambience while the user can listen to their Sandy Words that are produced.

 <h2>#Interaction</h2>
-My program is very interactive.
-I will include various coding data types to help create the following in my program:
+<pr>My program is very interactive.
+I will include various coding data types to help create the following in my program:</pr>
  <li>The text id produced while the mouse is moving</li>
  <li>The size of the text depends on the speed of the mouse</li>
  <li>If the "SPACE" key is pressed, the font, size & the text itself change using a random generator</li>